smart · Connected Car Mobile App

 Key Product Decisions

-The central design move was to make the app navigable around the driver's recurring jobs while giving product, engineering, and QA enough structure to discuss states, dependencies, and implementation risk.
+The central design move was to organise the app around the driver's recurring jobs while making state logic explicit enough for product, engineering, QA, and delivery partners to review.

 01